fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 ### authorResolver.Agent implementation

 The relationship between the `Agent` and the `Author` objects is a one-to-many relationship established by means of a foreign key field (`agent_id`) in our database's `authors` table.
 In other words, our resolver needs to fetch an `Agent` object using the `ID` value, stored in the `agent_id` field of the `Author` object.
-We have previously defined a query to fetch an agent by their id so here's the implementation of the method:
+We have previously defined a query to fetch an agent by their `ID` so we can use it in our implementation:

 ```go
 func (r *authorResolver) Agent(ctx context.Context, obj *pg.Author) (*pg.Agent, error) {